RJvH/dapr-workshop/README.md

 After this assignment we know

-- know how te define and run 'executables' from within Project Tye
+- know how to define and run 'executables' from within Project Tye

 ### [Assignment 2 : Create the Mail API](./docs/assignment-2.md)